vauxite-org/typescript-logging/docs/latest_categorized.md

 Most logging libraries are (loosely) based on (older) existing logging implementations in the way they used to work and are setup.
-There's nothing wrong with that, and in fact the 'old' way of logging was implemented by this library in a same way initially, and works just fine and will remain working as is (for docs on that see: [Stable version 0.1.3](stable_0.1.3.md)).
+There's nothing wrong with that, and in fact the 'old' way of logging is implemented in a similar fashion by the log4j style logging as well.

-However in our projects we felt we needed a different approach to logging, specially now that logging for typescript is often for single page applications, built in frameworks like angular, react, ember and so on.
+However in our projects we felt we needed a different approach to logging, specially now that logging for TypeScript is often for single page applications, built in frameworks like angular, react, ember and so on.

-We wanted an easy to use logging mechanism that would build up itself dynamically if needed, and required minimum configuration from a developers perspective.
+We wanted an easy to use logging mechanism that would build up itself dynamically if needed, and required minimum configuration from a developers perspective by default.

 In addition, what we also needed is to be able to easily enable/change logging when the application is already deployed.
-Next to logging during development, it's also important to be able to trace problems customers encounter in production.
+Next to logging during development, it was also important to be able to trace problems customers encounter in production.

-The above tackled by a different project [typescript-logging-extension](https://github.com/mreuvers/typescript-logging-extension) which currently can be used in Chrome, as a developer extension, that is if the logging library is used by the application.
+The above is tackled by a different project [typescript-logging-extension](https://github.com/mreuvers/typescript-logging-extension) which currently can be used in Chrome, as a developer extension, if the category style of logging is used by the application.

 ## How